 Demand for behavior analysts will continue to grow, according to the U.S. Bureau of Labor Statistics, which forecasts a 23% increase in employment between 2016 and 2026 for substance abuse, behavioral disorder, and mental health counselors.
 The growth is driven in large part by the sharp increase in the number of children diagnosed with ASD.
 According to Labor Insight-Burning Glass, the number of positions for people with the Board Certified Behavior Analyst (BCBA) or Board Certified Behavior Analyst-Doctorate (BCBA-D) certification increased by 800% between 2010 and 2017.

-Designed for students from a wide variety of health science backgrounds, the online Master of Science in Applied Behavior Analysis program at Regis College is structured to prepare graduates for success in a variety of possible career fields.
+Designed for students from a wide variety of health science backgrounds, the online masters in Behavior Analysis online program at Regis College is structured to prepare graduates for success in a variety of possible career fields.
 The program blends research and hands-on experience, and offers coursework in behavior assessment, treatment evaluation, ethical practices, and other related areas.

 Association for Behavioral and Cognitive Therapies, Aging